 Trends in Major Cities

-• Chattanooga & Knoxville: Both cities are experiencing a surge in property values, with homes frequently selling at a discounted price compared to other major cities.
+Chattanooga & Knoxville: Both cities continue to attract investor attention, with homes frequently selling at a discount compared to Nashville.
 This trend positions them as attractive markets for investors seeking properties below market value.
+Knoxville was ranked in the NAR Top 10 Housing Hot Spots for 2025, reflecting strong interest in the area’s housing market.

-• Memphis: The Memphis market contrasts with moderate property price increases and a higher inventory of rental properties which favors long-term investment strategies.
+Memphis: The Memphis market contrasts with more moderate property prices and a higher inventory of rental properties, which favors long-term investment strategies.
+With a median sale price around $210,000, Memphis remains a strong choice for cash flow-focused wholesalers.

 Investment Opportunities and Risks